 Can I transfer credits from other doctoral programs?

 Up to six credits of relevant doctoral-level coursework from an accredited institution can potentially be applied towards Arcadia’s Ed.D. degree.
-Decisions about transfer credits are made by the Program Coordinator, on an individual student basis.
-Masters’-level coursework is not transferrable.
+Decisions about transfer credits are made by the Program Director, on an individual student basis.
+Coursework completed toward a prior graduate degree cannot be transferred.

 Do most students who enter the doctoral program successfully complete it?

-The doctoral program, itself, does not result in administrative certification.
-However, many of the competencies required for a variety of administrative certificates are embedded in the doctoral courses, so earning certification is streamlined.
-Students interested in certification meet individually with the coordinator of the Master’s Program in Educational Leadership to discuss options and develop a plan of study.
+Completion of the doctoral program, itself, does not result in administrative certification.
+However, many of the competencies required for a variety of administrative certificates are embedded in the doctoral courses, and approved by PDE as meeting certification requirements, so earning certification is streamlined through the program.
+Students interested in certification must meet PDE’s requirements for certification, and meet individually with the coordinator of the Master’s and Certification Programs in Educational Leadership to discuss options and develop a plan of study.
+Arcadia University's Superintendent Letter of Eligibility program and its courses are approved to meet the requirements for Act 45/PIL (PA Inspired Leadership Program).

 Do I need to take the Graduate Record Examination (GRE)?